Perhaps especially in an election year, we need stories about bridging differences and seeing the world from another perspective.

 We'll pick some of the best ones to be broadcast on KUT this summer and fall.

-There will be four workshops at library branches around Austin:
+There will be six workshops at library branches around Austin (we've added two more due to demand):

 - Saturday, Feb.
 8, noon-2 p.m. at the Twin Oaks Branch Library